projectara/greybus-spec/source/special.rst

 Greybus SVC Hello Request
 """""""""""""""""""""""""

+Table :num:`table-svc-hello-request` defines the Greybus SVC Hello Request payload.
 This Operation is used at initial power-on, sent by the SVC to inform the AP of its environment.
 After version negotiation, it is the next Operation sent by the SVC sent at initialization.
 The descriptor describes details of the endo environment and location of the AP interface.

 .. figtable::
     :nofig: